Chart Color Schemes

 Engadine is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Engadine's population as of November 2025 is approximately 17,783.
-This figure represents a 427-person increase from the 2021 Census total of 17,356, indicating a growth rate of 2.5%.
-The increase can be attributed to an estimated resident population of 17,720 in June 2024 and the addition of 149 validated new addresses since the Census date.
-This results in a population density ratio of 1,986 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Engadine's growth rate of 2.5% since the census places it close to the SA3 area's growth rate of 2.6%, suggesting competitive growth fundamentals.
-Natural growth contributed approximately 55.5% of overall population gains during recent periods in the area.
+Engadine's population was approximately 17,783 as of November 2025.
+This figure represents an increase of 427 people since the 2021 Census, which recorded a population of 17,356.
+The growth is inferred from the ABS estimated resident population of 17,720 in June 2024 and an additional 149 validated new addresses since the Census date.
+This results in a population density ratio of 1,986 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Engadine's growth rate of 2.5% since the census is comparable to its SA3 area's growth rate of 2.6%.
+Natural growth contributed approximately 55.5% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-These projections are used to anticipate future population trends, indicating lower quartile growth for statistical areas across the nation.
-Based on latest population numbers, Engadine is expected to expand by 711 persons to reach a total population of approximately 20,594 by 2041, reflecting an overall increase of 3.6% over the 17-year period.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends indicate lower quartile growth across statistical areas nationally, with Engadine expected to expand by 711 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 3.6% over the 17 years.

 Frequently Asked Questions - Population